Helena Norberg-Hodge

-Helena Norberg-Hodge is founder and director of Local Futures, previously known as the International Society for Ecology and Culture (ISEC).
+Helena Norberg-Hodge (born 10 January 1946) is the founder and director of Local Futures, previously known as the International Society for Ecology and Culture (ISEC) and pioneer of the Localization movement.
 Local Futures is a non-profit organization "dedicated to the revitalization of cultural and biological diversity, and the strengthening of local communities and economies worldwide."

 Norberg-Hodge is the author of the international best-selling book Ancient Futures (1991), about tradition and change in the Himalayan region of Ladakh, available in multiple languages, as an ecobook and audiobook versions.
 She is also the author of Local is Our Future (2019), in which she advocates for localized alternatives to the global economy, particularly involving the creation of robust local food systems and democratic structures that can effectively resist authoritarianism.
 An outspoken critic of economic globalization, she co-founded – along with Jerry Mander, Doug Tompkins, Vandana Shiva, Martin Khor and others – the International Forum on Globalization (IFG) in 1994.
 She is a leading proponent of localization as an antidote to the problems arising from globalization, and founded the International Alliance for Localization (IAL) in 2014.

 Norberg-Hodge produced and co-directed the award-winning documentary film The Economics of Happiness (2011), which lays out her arguments against economic globalization and for localization.
 Recently she initiated World Localization Day (WLD), which broadcasts globally online.
 In 1986, she was awarded the Right Livelihood Award for "preserving the traditional culture and values of Ladakh against the onslaught of tourism and development."
 In 2012, she received the Goi Peace Award for "her pioneering work in the localization movement".

 Education

-Norberg-Hodge was educated in Sweden, Germany, Austria, England and the United States.
+Norberg-Hodge was educated in Sweden, Germany, Austria, the United Kingdom, and the United States.
 She specialized in linguistics, including studies at the doctoral level at the University of London and at MIT, with Noam Chomsky.
 Fluent in seven languages, she has lived in and studied numerous cultures at varying degrees of industrialization.
 The most influential of these in forming Norberg-Hodge's worldview is the Himalayan region of Ladakh.